What to Inspect in a Used ATV

 Inspect the Frame

 One way to tell if the frame is bent is to look for chipped paint on frame components.
-If the frame is bent a little, it still may be rideable.
+If the frame is bent a little, the machine may still be rideable.

 Check the suspension and steering systems.
 If you feel play in the steering while the unit is parked in your garage, you'll feel a lot more once you're at speed.
 Whether there's a lot of play or the frame is seriously bent, measure the distances between the tires along the length, width, and diagonally to determine how bad the frame is.